Acupuncture for Intestinal Obstruction and Chronic Kidney Disease on a 6-Year-Old Domestic Short-hair Cat

 Graham mentions in a way he will "meditate" while working with the animal to help it stay calm.

 He also says the stomach is more prone to "excess" conditions which can result in it becoming tight and tense.p.3

-Harvey's Ub21 back shu point is the most tight.
+Harvey's Ub21 back Shu point is the tightest.